jousis9/network_pos_printer/README.md

 # network_pos_printer

-A wrapper to send texts silently (with simple styles like underline, bold, justification, etc.) to a network POS printer.
+A dart/flutter package to send texts silently (with simple styles like underline, bold, justification, etc.) to a network POS printer.

 It lets you send the data to the printer without previewing a document (it is usually used as a receipt print).